 If you miss a dose of your statin drug, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Avoid double doses.

-Other potential adverse effects include changes in mental status (eg, memory loss and confusion) and increased blood sugar levels.
+Other potential adverse effects include changes in mental status, such as memory loss and confusion, and increased blood glucose levels.

 1/30/2009 DynaMed's Systematic Literature Surveillance

 http://www.ebscohost.com/dynamed: Mills EJ, Rachlis B, Wu P, Devereaux PJ, Arora P, Perri D. Primary prevention of cardiovascular mortality and events with statin treatments: a network meta-analysis involving more than 65,000 patients.